coderharry1/coderharry1/README.md

   <img src="https://unsplash.com/photos/black-flat-screen-computer-monitor-on-green-desk-X89VSmdDKE0" alt="Banner Image" width="100%" />
 </p>

-<h1 align="center">Welcome to My Page!</h1>
-<p align="center">Here you can find all my projects, thoughts, and experiences in the world of technology.
-Feel free to explore and connect!</p>

 <!-- Rest of your README content below -->

 <h1 align="center">Welcome to My Page!</h1>